sleeping126/alex/contents/user-manual/README.md

 2. Optionally create several symbol groups
 3. Create a set of symbols, including one that handles the reset logic
 4. Create actions for each symbol
-5. Model a learning process and start learning
+5. Model a learn process and start learning
 6. Display the hypothesis, internal data structures, analyze the statistics